 Mini-pinner Anton dukes it out with Dirk on his way to the win.
+The youngest ever Karapoti winner at 16 years of age!
+Photo Wheelworks Racing |

-The weeks leading up to this year’s Karapoti had been marred by the tempestuous tantrums of Christchurch’s shakey monster.
+The weeks leading up to this year’s Karapoti had been marred by the tempestuous tantrums of Christchurch ’s shakey monster.
 Ravaging the city’s streets and buildings and causing tragic losses of life, it gave a strange hue to my final preparations for this race which had been one of my season goals.
 With my home made uninhabitable and teetering like a cinder block Jenga tower, I was taken in by good friends Ross and Anna, and even managed to escape quakechurch for the solid ground of Tekapo for the weekend prior.

 Perhaps the biggest effect of the quake on me was psychological, and I felt uncertain whether I could muster the motivation to climb into ‘the box’, with doubts circulating in my mind in light of the precious fragility of life brought to the fore by recent events.